As I recently wrote, the era of IoT as the future has come to an end.

 If data is to the digital economy what oil was to the industrial age, then we would be foolish to think of data as a value proposition.

 No, data is the commodity, the raw material that makes innovation possible.

-Just as oil powered the auto industry, the airline industry and the manufacturing industry, so too, will data power the development of new industries which will compete on the basis of creating value from data.
+Just as oil powered the auto industry, the airline industry, and the manufacturing industry, so too, will data power the development of new industries that will compete on the basis of creating value from data.